-Extra-curricular activities which are offered to Sixth Formers may include: choir, music ensembles, drama, LAMDA, art, sports coaching and activities, science, Duke of Edinburgh, special enrichment days, charity fundraising, UKMT Mathematics Challenge and Surrey SATRO competitions, to name just a few.
+Extra-curricular activities offered to Senior School pupils may include: choir, music ensembles, drama, LAMDA, art, Duke of Edinburgh Award, Greenpower race car, hockey, netball, tennis, football, special enrichment days, charity fundraising and Adventure Club to name just a few.